Answers to Frequently Asked Questions

 Foster parents must submit records of a current physical examination, provide adequate room in the home for the child (it is acceptable for a foster child to share a bedroom with another child), and be able to provide transportation to medical appointments, meetings, and family visitations.
 They also are required to complete the precertification training course.

 What kind of training does Northern Rivers provide?

 Foster parents will receive 30 hours of precertification training using a nationally recognized program that teaches foster families skills to successfully foster the children they will be welcoming into their home and the critical role they have in these children’s lives.
 Each year foster parents are required to complete 12 hours of training postcertification, which we can assist in providing.
 We also provide weekly home consultations by therapeutic clinical staff for additional hands-on training to help meet the needs of the child in the home.

 Most children in foster care exhibit behaviors related to trauma due to abuse or neglect.
 Many suffer from loss and attachment issues due to being removed from their homes.
 Our highly qualified and trained staff provides full therapeutic support and guidance to both foster children and foster parents.

-What if I need assistance outside of regular work hours?
+What if I need assistance outside of your regular work hours?

-We provide a stipend for the care of each child.
-The individual amount will vary depending on the child’s age and needs.
-The stipend will cover daily living expenses also with clothing, diapers, daycare, and other costs.
+A stipend is provided for the care of each child.
+The individual amount varies depending on the child’s age and needs.
+The stipend covers daily living expenses.
 In addition, each child is provided with full coverage for all medical and therapeutic expenses.